Street vending in Los Angeles: Modern History

 In 1994, councilman Mike Hernandez took over an initiative to allow street vending in MacArthur Park, Westlake, and Pico Union.
-Other council members worried that it would scare away brick and mortar businesses.
-To help assuage those fears they said that since more people would be on the street they would be able to tell police about crimes.
+Some council members worried that vendors would hurt brick-and-mortar businesses.
+To ease those concerns, supporters argued that having more people on the streets would help them report crimes to the police.

-In 1999, the Institute For Urban Research and Development was asked to manage the vending district in MacArthur Park.
-Right away there were several problems.
-Vendors were limited in where they could sell, meaning that they couldn't follow crowds.
-They were also limited in what they could sell, meaning people didn't want to participate in the program.
+In 1999, the Institute for Urban Research and Development was put in charge of managing the vending district in MacArthur Park.
+The program had several problems from the start.
+Vendors were limited in what they could sell, which made it hard to follow crowds.
+They were also restricted in what they could sell, so many people chose not to participate.